Back

 This is the process of selecting and linking the corresponding target by editing each feature in the feature list.

-Associate targets in editing created feature
+Associate targets in editing the created feature

 • Assign a main target to a feature.
 (The main target means the target that the feature deals primarily with.)